pablo-icm/emm/content/publication/bouvier-comparative-2007/index.md

 ---
-title: "A comparative study of the cytometric characteristics of High and Low nucleic‐acid bacterioplankton cells from different aquatic ecosystems"
+title: "A comparative study of the cytometric characteristics of High and Low nucleic-acid bacterioplankton cells from different aquatic ecosystems"
 authors:
 - Thierry Bouvier
 - Paul A. Del Giorgio